jstaffans/galapagos/README.md

 ## Development

-To help you into the Galapagos source code, there's an [annotated overview](http://jstaffans.github.io/galapagos/) of the source code in the spirit of literate programming.
+To help in understanding the internals of Galapagos, there's an [annotated overview](http://jstaffans.github.io/galapagos/) of the source code in the spirit of literate programming.

 ## Status